Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/inverse.md

 inverse of $A$!</p>

 <p>So to compute the inverse of $A$, we do elimination on $A$, but we 'augment'
 the matrix with $I$.
-This means all row operations applied on the basis of the
+This means that all row operations applied based on the
-$A$ part of the matrix will also be done to the $I$ side:</p>
+$A$ side of the matrix will also be applied to the $I$ side:</p>
 </div>

 $$ \left[